How to build an early-stage startup deck in Latin America

-There are many great resources on how to build a deck to raise money.
-Unfortunately, most founders either don’t read these resources, or don’t follow the advice in them.
+There are many great resources on building decks to raise money.
+Unfortunately, most founders either don’t read these resources or don’t follow the advice in them.

-- Get me to take a meeting so you can share your business with me and my team
+Get me to take a meeting so you can share your business with my team and me

 The deck is the first time you are telling your story to an investor.
 It is your first impression.
 If you follow this process, fundraising should start to be easier.

 A deck is for one thing: Should I take this meeting?

 The vast majority of investors look at your deck for 1-3 minutes and are trying to figure out one big question:

 Build your deck with that objective in mind.
 It is not for telling an investor everything there is to know about you, your business and the industry.

 The deck should more or less be how you would tell your story if you were talking to someone.
 I should be able to read one slide, which gets me excited about the next slide.
 The slides should flow into each other, not in a random order.